Medha Patkar

 The Indian Railways have allowed the entry of private companies to run luxury trains like the Palace on Wheels, Royal Rajasthan on Wheels and Deccan Odyssey to specific locations.

+These trains are operated in partnership with the state governments on a revenue-sharing basis.
 Ms. Banerjee, however, is in favour of the public-private partnership (PPP) model for setting up of electric multiple units (EMU) factory, development of integrated commercial complexes, modernisation of Railways' printing presses and setting up of logistics parks.

 Meanwhile, Buddhadeb Bhattacharjee accused Chhatradhar Mahato of providing "an open platform" to Maoists in Lalgarh and backed his home secretary who had said the tribal leader should be arrested.